seanpmaxwell/model-initializer/README.md

   - `new()` let's us create new object using a partial of your model and defaults from the array.
 Defaults are deep cloned before being added.
 The returned value is a full (not partial) object of your schema (minus certain optional ones, see the guide).
   - `isValid()` accepts an unknown argument and throws errors if they do not match the required schema.
 - Just to point out I know there are tons of schema validation libraries out there, but I wanted something that would both validate a schema, let me setup new instances using partials and defaults, and which would allow me to typesafe any properties I tried to add to the schema using an `interface`.
-- By default `moment` is used for date validation and `lodash` is used for deep cloning values.
-I know these are big libraries that not everyone likes so if you don't want to use them you must pass your own time validation and deep clone functions: see last section.
+- By default the `Date()` constructor is used for date validation and `structuredClone()` is used for deep cloning values.
+I know some older versions of node don't supported `structuredClone()` and most people have fancier libraries for handling dates, so you can set your own date/clone functions if you want: see the last section.

 ## Quick Start
-- Installation: `npm i -s modal-initializer lodash moment` or just `npm i -s modal-initializer` if you decided to add your own time-validation/cloning function.
+- Installation: ``npm i -s modal-initializer`.
 - Create a type to represent your model and an array of objects. `init` requires 1 generic so pass it the type and the array.

 ```typescript